brorb/710-wiki/Content/Characters/Mr. Forest.md

 ---

-"Mr. Forest" was the alias for an unknown character, who was apparently prominent during 2024.
+"Mr. Forest" was the alias for an unknown character who was apparently prominent during 2024.
 In [[STATION_8 TRIM 90]], [[INDI]] says that Mr. Forest was "someone who is now gone", not dead but "somewhere far away".
 However, they could possibly be dead by now according to [[SYSTEM]], judging by their text file containing "status:dead".
 The cause of their death remains unclear.